terryli710/Obsidian-TaskCard/README.md

 ### Beta Testing

-To test some of the features in the pre-release versions, you can use (this plugin)[https://tfthacker.com/BRAT].
+To test some of the features in the pre-release versions, you can use [this plugin](https://tfthacker.com/BRAT).
 After installation, in the plugin setting, click on `Add Beta plugin with frozen version`. in the popup modal, input the task card plugin url and a pre-release version.

 ```
 url: https://github.com/terryli710/Obsidian-TaskCard